Buying a property in Andalusia

 Almería a hidden gem on Spain’s Mediterranean coast, boasts winding cobblestone streets and historic architecture.
 Popular with expats, it offers good infrastructure and support services for English-speakers.
 While tourists flock to the city, many expats prefer quieter inland areas.
 Almería’s rich history includes the medieval Alcazaba fortress and the unique volcanic landscape of Cabo de Gata-Nijar Natural Park.
 With a hot subtropical desert climate, it’s Europe’s driest city.

-Steps to buy in the Andalusia
+Steps for buying in Andalusia

 • Search online: The Your Overseas Home property portal has a fantastic choice of listings in the Andalusia.
 Determine what you can buy for your budget, as well as a list of features you would like in a home (close proximity to the beach or golf, mountain or sea views).
 You may want to narrow down your search to specific towns (Málaga, Seville, Granda).